-Step one: Determine your primary pain point(s)
+Step 1: Determine your primary pain point(s)

 Before embarking on any company branding process, identify your true drivers.
 Is there a trademark conflict?
 Is your company name too common sounding, literal or descriptive?
 Is your brand geographically limited in name?
 Do you want your business name to match your domain name?
 Do you have a trade show coming up and simply want a name that passes the sniff test — one that sounds like a “real” company?
 Write out as many issues as possible to get a clear picture of what’s pushing your buttons.

 Defining your objectives will clarify your thinking and help you to evaluate your branding priorities.
 Sure you have a trade show in a month, but is that deadline more important than having a coherent, compelling brand identity?
 And lots of names will get you out of trademark trouble, (just reach into a Scrabble bag) but that doesn’t mean they will grow your business.
 List the issues you want addressed in your company branding process, the boxes you want ticked off, but also gage their overall importance so they don’t take over.

 Once you have a firm grasp of the top issues you need to address, assemble the team you want involved to help address them.
 Look for individuals that understand your goals and mission, and can contribute meaningful input and feedback.
 The company branding process is not a democratic one, especially for startups, entrepreneurs and growing companies.
 It’s about vision and leadership, and that comes from the heart of the owner, founder and upper management team.
 It’s vital to have a small team that can delve deeply into the project and “gets it.”
 A camel is a horse made by committee so keep the group tight, focused and on track.
 You will involve others later, but at this stage keep with those who share the company vision.
 We advise three to five final decision makers at most, and odd numbers work best.